What to Expect in Nursing Clinicals

 - Mount Sinai Hospital

-If you’re ready to embark on your nursing education and feel excited about experiencing your clinical rotations with our healthcare partners, then you owe it to yourself to learn more about our program.
+If you’re ready to embark on your nursing education and feel excited about experiencing your clinical rotations with our healthcare partners, then you owe it to yourself to learn more about the ABSN program at the University of Mount Saint Vincent.